121st Field Artillery Regiment (United States): Post-Second World War

-Demobilization of the regiment following the end of the Second World War occurred over a six-month span: the 173rd Field Artillery Battalion on September 11, 1945, in Italy, the 985th Field Artillery Battalion on October 8, 1945, the 173rd Field Artillery Group on November 27, 1945, at Camp Kilmer, N.J., and the 121st Field Artillery Battalion on February 28, 1946, in Japan.
+Demobilization of the regiment following the end of the Second World War occurred over a six-month span: the 173rd Field Artillery Battalion on 11 September 1945, in Italy, the 985th Field Artillery Battalion on 8 October 1945, the 173rd Field Artillery Group on 27 November 1945, at Camp Kilmer, N.J., and the 121st Field Artillery Battalion on 28 February 1946, in Japan.

-The 121st Field Artillery Battalion at Whitefish Bay and the 173rd Field Artillery Battalion at Superior were reconstituted as National Guard units on June 3, 1947, and July 31, 1947, respectively, as elements of the 32nd Infantry Division.
+The 121st Field Artillery Battalion at Whitefish Bay and the 173rd Field Artillery Battalion at Superior were reconstituted as National Guard units on 3 June 1947, and 31 July 1947, respectively, as elements of the 32nd Infantry Division.

-On February 15, 1961, the 121st Field Artillery Battalion was consolidated, reorganized, and redesignated under the Combat Arms Regimental Systems as units of the 121st Field Artillery.
+On 15 February 1961, the 121st Field Artillery Battalion was consolidated, reorganized, and redesignated under the Combat Arms Regimental Systems as units of the 121st Field Artillery.
 The 1st Howitzer Battalion at River Falls, the 2nd Howitzer Battalion at Marshfield, and the 3rd Rocket/Howitzer Battalion at Whitefish Bay.

-On October 15, 1961, all battalions of the 121st Field Artillery were called to active duty with the 32nd Infantry Division for the Berlin Crisis.
-Having served with distinction at Fort Lewis, Washington, the 32nd Infantry Division was released on August 10, 1962, and returned under National Guard control within the 1st Battalion 121st Field Artillery at River Falls, the 2nd Battalion, 121st Field Artillery at River Falls, and the 3rd Battalion, 121st Field Artillery at Whitefish Bay.
+On 15 October 1961, all battalions of the 121st Field Artillery were called to active duty with the 32nd Infantry Division for the Berlin Crisis.
+Having served with distinction at Fort Lewis, Washington, the 32nd Infantry Division was released on 10 August 1962, and returned under National Guard control within the 1st Battalion 121st Field Artillery at River Falls, the 2nd Battalion, 121st Field Artillery at River Falls, and the 3rd Battalion, 121st Field Artillery at Whitefish Bay.

-On April 1, 1963, the 32nd Infantry Division was reorganized under the "ROAD" concept.
+On 1 April 1963, the 32nd Infantry Division was reorganized under the "ROAD" concept.
 Under this reorganization, the 2nd Battalion, 121st Field Artillery was demobilised.
-On November 1, 1964, the colors of the 1st Battalion, 121st Field Artillery were transferred from River Falls to Whitefish Bay.
+On 1 November 1964, the colors of the 1st Battalion, 121st Field Artillery were transferred from River Falls to Whitefish Bay.

-On July 31, 1967, the 1st Battalion and the 3rd Battalion of the 121st Field Artillery were called to state duty during the 1967 Milwaukee riot.
-The battalions were released on August 2, 1962, then recalled for an additional day on August 7, 1967.
+On 31 July 1967, the 1st Battalion and the 3rd Battalion of the 121st Field Artillery were called to state duty during the 1967 Milwaukee riot.
+The battalions were released on 2 August 1962, then recalled for an additional day on 7 August 1967.

-On December 30, 1967, the 32nd Infantry Division was inactivated and National Guard units realigned.
+On 30 December 1967, the 32nd Infantry Division was inactivated and National Guard units realigned.
 Along with the 32nd Infantry Division, the 3rd Battalion, 121st Field Artillery was also inactivated.

-On November 5, 1973, the 1st Battalion, 121st Field Artillery was called to state duty for a firefighters strike at Milwaukee.
-The battalion was released on November 8, 1973.
-On July 8, 1977, the 1st Battalion, 121st Field Artillery was called to state duty for a state employee strike.
+On 5 November 1973, the 1st Battalion, 121st Field Artillery was called to state duty for a firefighters strike at Milwaukee.
+The battalion was released on 8 November 1973.
+On 8 July 1977, the 1st Battalion, 121st Field Artillery was called to state duty for a state employee strike.
 The battalion was sent to Taycheedah Correctional Institute near Fond du Lac.
-The battalion was released on July 21, 1977.
+The battalion was released on 21 July 1977.